StevenDangerfield/CheeseShop/README.md

 ## CheeseShopApi

-NOTE - The react app currently can't access the Production build; use the Development build
+NOTE - Use the Development build, as the react app currently can't access the Production build

 ### Development